axionaxprotocol/axionax-web/public/TESTNET_ANNOUNCEMENT.md

 ## 🚀 Join the Revolution

-Axionax is building the future of decentralized compute.
+axionax is building the future of decentralized compute.
 Join us in creating a more efficient, secure, and accessible blockchain infrastructure.

 **Get Started Today:**
 1. ✅ Get testnet tokens: https://faucet.axionax.org